 In addition to indulging in some fun in the sun at the beautiful beaches, no trip to the island is complete without some St. Maarten shopping at these top spots.

 A fantastic way to get a taste of island culture is to visit a Caribbean market and experience its lively atmosphere while browsing locally made goods.
 Located on the French side of the island, Marigot Market is a colorful spectacle filled with produce, t-shirts, perfume, spices, hand-crafted items, and various kiosks where you can taste island fare with a French twist.

 Stroll past vendors selling anything from meat, seafood, and spices, as well as handmade goods that make for the perfect souvenir.
-Sample fresh island fruit such as mangoes, peruse for pottery, and make sure to try the famous Shrub cocktail made with rum and orange peel.
+Sample fresh island fruit such as mangoes, peruse pottery, and make sure to try the famous Shrub cocktail made with Caribbean rum and orange peel.

 Take note of the well-known giant-scale fresco painted in 2006 that is proudly on display outside of the market, too.
 The black history-inspired piece was created by a local island artist and pays homage to the female market sellers of Marigot Market.

 Head to the open-air Creole huts that skirt the waterfront and sample more culinary delights while taking in the bay views—if you aren’t already too full, that is.

 For a sit-down meal, you can’t go wrong at the fantastic French restaurants surrounding the market as well.
 Marigot Market is one of the top St. Maarten shopping spots on the island.

 One of the best things to do in St. Maarten is to explore the iconic Front Street, which stretches a mile long.
 Practice your bargaining skills as you unearth treasures at the variety of vendor stalls and shops.
 Discover abundant duty-free deals on items such as electronics, perfume, fine china, watches, and jewelry, too.